stowball/hucssley/README.md

 translate-x -> transform: translateX translate-y -> transform: translateY
 ```

-If a value is a negative number, its class name output will use `-n[value]`, such as `margin-left-n100` instead of `margin-left--100`, to make it obvious that it’s “negative” and to not be confused with the “modifying” syntax described below.

 If the last two words separated by a hyphen are identical, then the last word will automatically be omitted.
 For instance `.flex-wrap` is used instead of `flex-wrap-wrap`, but `flex-wrap-no-wrap` would be the equivalent `nowrap` version.